My-pleasure/ingresstrait/README.md

 # IngressTrait
 - If the workload type is K8S native resources which has no service and defines `ingresstrait.spec.rules.paths.backend`, IngressTrait will create a service based on `backend` and `workload.spec.template.spec.contaiers`, then create corresponding ingress.
-- If the workload type is [ContainerizedWorkload](https://github.com/crossplane/addon-oam-kubernetes-local) which has two child resources (Deployment and Service), IngressTrait can help to create corresponding ingress based on the child Service.
+- If the workload type is K8S native resources which has no service and doesn't define `ingresstrait.spec.rules.paths.backend`, IngressTrait can help to create a service based on `spec.template.spec.contaiers` firstly, and then create corresponding ingress.
-- If the workload type is K8S native resources which has no service and doesn't define `ingresstrait.spec.rules.paths.backend`, IngressTrait can help to create a Service based on `spec.template.spec.contaiers` firstly, and then create corresponding ingress.
+- If the workload type is [ContainerizedWorkload](https://github.com/crossplane/addon-oam-kubernetes-local) which has two child resources (Deployment and Service), IngressTrait can help to create corresponding ingress based on the child service.

 ## Supported workloads:
 - ContainerizedWorkload